DennisChege/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that rints all combinations of two numbers
+script that prints a number with two decimal places